zephyrproject-rtos/zephyr/boards/arm/mr_canhubk3/doc/index.rst

     - Console UART
     - 6x CAN FD
     - 100Base-T1 Ethernet
-    - DroneCode standard JST-GH connectors and I/O headers for I2C, SPI, GPIO, PWM, etc.
+    - JST-GH connectors and I/O headers for I2C, SPI, GPIO, PWM, etc.

 More information about the hardware and design resources can be found at